 Summary:

-The Waterloo Central School District in New York consists of 4 schools, including 2 elementary schools, 1 middle school, and 1 high school, serving students from pre-kindergarten through 12th grade.
-The district faces several challenges, with its schools generally underperforming compared to state averages on academic assessments, despite varying levels of per-student spending and student demographics.
+The Waterloo Central School District in New York serves students from 4 schools, including 2 elementary schools, 1 middle school, and 1 high school.
+The district faces challenges related to student socioeconomic status and academic performance, with most schools performing below the state average on standardized tests.

 Thank you for your feedback!